Updated: May 2026

 Monitoring?
 SaaS.
 Helpdesk?
 SaaS.
 Documentation?
 SaaS.
 Reporting?
 You guessed it.

 And look, it made sense at the time.
 Free hosting, automatic updates, integrations that supposedly "just work."
 Until the bills started climbing.
-Until the features you needed got locked behind higher tiers.
+Until the features you needed got locked behind vendor lock-in traps.
 Until you realized you'd traded simplicity for sovereignty.

 Now, as AI and automation reshape everything, MSPs are starting to ask the uncomfortable question: Do we really want our clients' data, and our entire business logic, sitting inside someone else's platform?